wdawson/okta.github.io/_source/_posts/2017-10-19-build-a-preact-app-with-authentication.md

 You've added the authentication protection at the `Component` level in the `componentWillMount` function of the component.
-If the user is authenticated, it calls the `getCurrentUser` function on the high order component and adds the user to the component’s state.
+If the user is authenticated, it calls the `getCurrentUser` function on the higher-order component and adds the user to the component’s state.
 In the `render` function, you simply output the user’s name and email.